-Some of the main advantages of a term loan are that they offer businesses greater flexibility in terms of how funds are spent.
 If repayments are made on time, they can also help to build the business’ credit rating and may even offer some tax advantages.

 That being said, there are also some very distinctive differences between loans offered by more traditional banks in comparison to alternative finance providers.